 Incoming External Transfer - Moving a marketable security from a bank, broker, or Legacy Treasury Direct into your online TreasuryDirect account.
 For more information, see Learn more about Transfers.

-Index Rate - The High Rate from the 13-week Treasury bill auction as announced by the Bureau of the Public Debt and converted to a simple-interest money market yield on an actual/360 basis as computed in the Uniform Offering Circular.
+Index Rate - The High Rate from the 13-week Treasury bill auction as announced by the Bureau of the Fiscal Service and converted to a simple-interest money market yield on an actual/360 basis as computed in the Uniform Offering Circular.

 Individual – A natural person.